-The shall develop such administrative procedures as are necessary to ensure consistent implementation of policies adopted by the Board.
-When a written procedure is developed, the shall submit it to the Board as an information item.
-Administrative Rules of Montana References Description 10.55.701 Board of Trustees Montana Code Annotated References Description 20-3-323 District policy and record of acts

-School District Trustees
+The Board shall develop such administrative procedures as are necessary to ensure consistent implementation of policies adopted by the Board.

+When a written procedure is developed, the Chair shall submit it to the Board as an information item.

+Administrative Rules of Montana References Description 10.55.701 Board of Trustees Montana Code Annotated References Description 20-3-323 District policy and record of acts Montana Constitution References Description Article X, section 8 School District Trustees